 This realistic sound is also down to the fact that all the included samples were tracked through 2″ tape on first-class equipment at NRG Recording in California.
 This makes this VST perfect for metal and heavy rock production, as well as any other style that requires a realistic sound.

-The Leakage Suppression feature is also a great addition, blocking out any false triggers while still allowing the accurate expression of quite drum hits and slight nuances of a metal drummer’s playing.
+The Leakage Suppression feature is also a great addition, blocking out any false triggers while still allowing the accurate expression of quiet drum hits and slight nuances of a metal drummer’s playing.

 Pros